About Lung Cancer

 Early Detection, Diagnosis, and Staging

 Lung cancer typically doesn’t produce noticeable symptoms in the early stages.
-Signs normally only arise when disease has advanced.
+Signs normally only arise when the disease has advanced.
 Potential symptoms of advanced lung cancer may include:

 - A persistent cough